- FOX NEWS CONTRIBUTOR & FOX & FRIENDS CO-HOST

 Major Hegseth previously served as the Chief Executive Officer for Concerned Veterans for America (CVA) from 2012-2015, the largest conservative veterans and military families organization in America.
 Prior to joining CVA, Hegseth was Executive Director for Vets for Freedom from 2007-2011, an organization committed to victory on the battlefield.

 Major Hegseth graduated from Princeton University in 2003 with a degree in Politics and completed a Masters in Public Policy at Harvard University’s John F. Kennedy School of Government in 2013.
-Hegseth lives in Minnesota with his wife Samantha and their three boys—Gunner (5), Boone (3) and Rex (1).
+Hegseth has three young sons—Gunner, Boone, and Rex—who, he prays, will someday be "IN THE ARENA" for God and country.